-- Inhibited Sperm Production – Some studies have shown that steroids can inhibit spermatogenesis, which can lower sperm count and/or reduce the number of healthy sperm men produce.
+- Inhibited Sperm Production – Some studies have shown that they can inhibit spermatogenesis, which can lower sperm count and/or reduce the number of healthy sperm men produce.
 This is often temporary.

-- Virilization in Women – Because women have far fewer androgens in their bodies by nature, overloading their bodies with androgenic steroids can cause serious problems.
+- Virilization in Women – Because women have far fewer androgens in their bodies by nature, overloading their bodies with androgenics can cause serious problems.
 Some of these include things like deepening of the voice, body hair growth, clitoral enlargement, and the development of other male characteristics.

-Some of these side effects can be mitigated with controlled use of steroids, particularly in the case of virilization.
+Some of these side effects can be mitigated with controlled use, particularly in the case of virilization.
 However, men may experience oily skin and hair, hair loss, and inhibited sperm production with only very small doses.
 This is why it is important to take the lowest effective dose for the shortest period of time possible to avoid the worst of the steroid side effects.

 Estrogenic Side Effects